History of the Jews in Armenia: Present day

 There are about 500–1000 Jews presently living in Armenia, mainly in the capital Yerevan.

 There is a tiny community of Subbotniks (believed to be a Judaizing community that evolved from the Molokan Spiritual Christians) whose ancestors converted to Judaism, and who are quickly dwindling.

 The Jewish Community in Yerevan is currently headed by Chief Rabbi Gershon Burshtein from the Chabad Lubavitch, and the sociopolitical matters are run by the Jewish Council of Armenia.

+2022 influx of Russian Jews

+The Russian invasion of Ukraine in February 2022 triggered mass emigration from Russia caused by fear of mobilization and political repression.
+Over 40,000 Russians moved to Armenia thanks to its geographic proximity, relatively low cost of living and lax immigration rules.
+At least several hundred of these immigrants identify as Jewish.
+As a result, Armenia's Jewish population has at least doubled.
+A Russian Jewish community club called "Yerevan Jewish Home" was established by Nathaniel Trubkin, a Moscow journalist who immigrated to Armenia in March 2022.

 Human rights

 The President of the Jewish Community in Armenia, Rima Varzhapetyan-Feller, has stated on January 23, 2015, that "The Jewish community feels itself protected in Armenia, and the authorities respect their rights, culture, and traditions.
 There is no anti-Semitism in Armenia, and we enjoy good relations with the Armenians.
 Of course, the community has certain problems that originate from the general situation of the country."

 In 2005, Armen Avetisian, the openly anti-Semitic leader of the Armenian Aryan Union, a small ultranationalist party, alleged that there are as many as 50,000 "disguised" Jews in Armenia.
 He promised that he would work to have them expelled from the country.
 He was arrested in January 2005 on charges of inciting ethnic hatred.

 There have been two recorded incidents, in 2007 and in 2010, of vandalism by unknown individuals on the Jewish side of the Joint Tragedies Memorial in Aragast Park, Yerevan that commemorates both the Armenian genocide and the Holocaust.
 This monument had replaced a smaller monument that had been defaced and toppled several times.